The Case of FBA as a DEX Processing Model

+($\player{pb} = 0$) but there exists private information ($\player{pr} > 0$), FBA has positive markups that increase with $\player{pr}$.
+For CLOB, the markups tend to zero for small $\player{pr}$ but remain positive and also increase with $\player{pr}$ otherwise.
+This is also portrayed in \cref{fig:pbpr} where the markups for both processing models approach zero.

-\paragraph{General comparison} The common parameters affecting markups in both processing models are the arrival rates of common investors and public and private information.
-We next demonstrate how they affect the differences between the markups under CLOB and FBA in four different settings (a)-(d).
-In setting (a), we pick the approximated worst case for the remaining effective parameters for both CLOB and FBA.
-By ``approximated'', we mean that when the worst case for a parameter is infinity, we pick a large enough number instead.
-This means a high front-running success probability approaching $1$ and small priority fees approaching $0$ for CLOB, and high excessive demand for FBA.
-Parameters in settings (b)-(d) are set similarly to reflect the combinations of best and worst case scenarios for the two models.
-In FBA, the excess demand $Z_I$ follows a truncated Skellam distribution since the arrival rates of investors and traders follow the compound Poisson jump process.
-To reduce parameters, when computing the markup differences, we only calculate the upper bound of the markup for FBA.
-This means that FBA can perform strictly better than the predictions.
+\paragraph{General comparison} The parameters affecting markups in both models are $\player{i}, \player{pr}, \player{pb}$.
+We examine how they affect the markup differences in CLOB and FBA in four different settings (a)-(d).
+In setting (a), we pick the bad case for the remaining effective parameters for both CLOB and FBA.
+This means a high front-running success probability, small priority fees for CLOB, and high excessive demand for FBA.
+Parameters in settings (b)-(d) are set similarly to reflect the combinations of good- and bad-case scenarios for the two models.
+Additionally, in FBA, the excess demand $Z_I$ follows a truncated Skellam distribution as the arrival rates of investors and traders follow the compound Poisson jump process.
+Therefore, when computing the markup differences, we consider the upper bound for the markup in FBA.
+This means that FBA can perform \textit{strictly better} than the predictions.

-\underline{Public versus private information.} (1) First, as shown in \cref{fig:pbpr}, a higher public information arrival rate increases the welfare loss under CLOB.
-FBA performs better when $\player{pb}$ is high compared to $\player{pr}$.
-(2) Private information increases the welfare loss for FBA while decreasing CLOB's markup.
-In the bad case for FBA where there is large excessive demand, FBA realizes higher social welfare only when $\player{pr}$ is small.
-This implies that if the DEX experiences a more one-sided market, FBA achieves better social welfare if sufficiently more market participants are publicly informed compared to privately informed parties.
-In the good case for FBA where submitted orders are mostly settled among themselves, $\player{pb}$ only needs to be greater than $\player{pr}$ by a smaller amount for FBA to have a lower welfare loss.
-This means that if the DEX is more balanced on both market sides, FBA almost always attains better welfare.
+\underline{Public versus private information.} Overall, as shown in \cref{fig:pbpr}, more public information renders FBA appealing \thomasdir{since markups in CLOB increase} due to front-running.
+As a result, FBA performs better when $\player{pb}$ is high compared to $\player{pr}$.
+More private information gives CLOB an advantage by increasing the spread in CLOB.
+As for the state of the market, if it is one-sided and there is a large excessive demand, CLOB outperforms FBA and FBA realizes lower welfare loss only when $\player{pr}$ is small.
+When the market is balanced and submitted orders are mostly settled among themselves, FBA has lower welfare loss when $\player{pb}$ surpasses $\player{pr}$ by a smaller amount.
+This can also be observed in \cref{fig:ipb} and \ref{fig:ipr}: in the good cases for FBA where the market is more balanced, FBA outperforms CLOB in the majority of the parameter regions.